-Dear Stockholder:
+Dear Fellow Stockholder:

-The Board of Directors and officers of Cedar Income Fund, Ltd. (the "Company") are pleased to invite you to attend the Company's 1998 Annual Meeting of Stockholders to be held at the offices of Stroock & Stroock & Lavan LLP, 180 Maiden Lane, New York, New York 10038, on Thursday, June 25, 1998, at 4:00 p.m., local time.
+The Board of Directors and officers of Cedar Income Fund, Ltd. (the "Company") are pleased to invite you to attend the Company's 1998 Annual Meeting of Stockholders to be held at [name and address of location], on Thursday, June 25, 1998, at 10:00 a.m., local time.

-As described in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement, stockholders of the Company will be asked to vote: (i) to approve a change in the state of incorporation of the Company from the State of Iowa to the State of Maryland by means of a merger of the Company with and into a wholly-owned Maryland subsidiary, and in connection therewith, to approve certain changes to the charter of the Company, including approving a classified Board of Directors, an increase in the number of authorized shares of Common Stock from 5,020,000 to 50,000,000 and the authorization of 5,000,000 shares of preferred stock; (ii) to approve the transfer of substantially all of the assets of the Company to a newly-formed limited partnership, of which the Company shall be the general partner; (iii) to elect directors of the Company; (iv) to approve the appointment of Ernst & Young LLP as independent auditors of the Company for the fiscal year ending December 31, 1998; and (v) to approve the Company's 1998 Stock Option Plan.
+As described in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement, stockholders of the Company will be asked to vote: (i) to approve a change in the state of incorporation of the Company from the State of Iowa to the State of Maryland by means of a merger of the Company with and into a wholly-owned Maryland subsidiary, and in connection therewith, to approve certain changes to the charter of the Company, including approving a classified Board of Directors, an increase in the number of authorized shares of

+Common Stock from 5,020,000 to 50,000,000 and the authorization of 5,000,000 shares of preferred stock; (ii) to approve the transfer of substantially all of the assets of the Company to a newly-formed limited partnership, of which the Company shall be the general partner; (iii) to elect directors of the Company; (iv) to approve the appointment of Ernst & Young LLP as independent auditors of the Company for the fiscal year ending December 31, 1998; and (v) to approve the Company's 1998 Stock Option Plan.
 Executive officers of the Company will be present at the Annual Meeting and will be available to talk with stockholders.
 We hope you will be able to attend.

-WE URGE YOU TO VOTE YOUR PROXY AS SOON AS POSSIBLE.
+I URGE YOU TO VOTE YOUR PROXY AS SOON AS POSSIBLE.
 Your vote is very important, regardless of the number of shares you own.
 Please mark, sign and date each proxy card you receive and return it, at your earliest convenience, in the postage-paid envelope provided, even if you currently plan to attend the Annual Meeting.
 Returning your proxy card will not prevent you from voting in person, but will assure that your vote is counted if you are unable to attend.
-We encourage you to vote "FOR" each of the Board's nominees for directors and "FOR" each of the proposals referenced above.
+I encourage you to vote "FOR" each of the Board's nominees for directors and "FOR" each of the proposals referenced above.